On the connection between uniqueness from samples and stability in Gabor phase retrieval: On the stability of Gabor phase retrieval

+To conclude this section, we give some insights and discuss possible extensions of our main theorem. \begin{enumerate} \item The constant $\nu$ is linked to the stability constant of the Gaussian $\varphi$, which in the result in \cite{grohs2019stable} is estimated by $c(1+\eta)$.
+The Gaussian $\varphi$ enjoys very strong stability properties for Gabor phase retrieval and the class $M_\nu(B_R)$ with our choice of $\nu$ has stability properties close to that of $\varphi$.

-In this Section we give some insights and discuss possible extensions of our main Theorem. \begin{enumerate} \item It is worth observing that while Question~\ref{conjecture} is stated for $\Omega=\R^2$, Theorem~\ref{thm:main} is proved for arbitrary large balls $B_R$, $R>1$.
-This restriction originates from the bounds on the Poincar\'e constants.
+\item It is worth observing that, while Question~\ref{conjecture} is stated for $\Omega=\R^2$, Theorem~\ref{thm:main} is proved for arbitrary large balls $B_R$, with $R>1$.
+This restriction originates from the bounds on the Poincar\'e constant.
 However, Theorem~\ref{thm:main} shows that for every sampling rate $a>0$, we can construct functions $f_\pm$ satisfying

 with $R>1/a$.
-The condition $R>1/a$ implies that the ball $B_R$ encloses the two bumps of $|\mathcal{G}f_\pm|^p$, and consequently all the features that may affect the local stability constants $c_{p,\R^2}(f_{\pm})$.
+The condition $R>1/a$ implies that the ball $B_R$ encloses the centers $(0,0)$ and $(1/a,0)$ of the two bumps of $|\mathcal{G}f_\pm|^p$, and consequently all the features that may affect the local stability constants $c_{p,\R^2}(f_{\pm})$.
 For this reason, it seems plausible to conjecture that $ c_{p,\R^2}(f_{\pm}) $ may also be bounded by a constant $\nu'$ independent of the sampling rate $a$.
-Actually, the proof of this final argument would allow us to fully answer Question~\ref{conjecture}.
-On the other hand, we think that this is a minor technicality which does not affect the value of our contribution.
+While a proof of this final argument would allow us to fully answer Question~\ref{conjecture}, this seems to be mainly a technicality.

-\item We can extend Theorem~\ref{thm:main} to general lattices of the form $\Lambda=L\Z^2$, $L\in{\rm GL}_2(\R)$: Given a lattice $\Lambda$ there exist $a>0$ and $\theta\in\R$ such that $\Lambda\subseteq R_{\theta}(\R\times a\Z)$, where $R_{\theta}$ denotes the rotation matrix
+\item We can extend Theorem~\ref{thm:main} to general lattices of the form $\Lambda=L\Z^2$, $L\in{\mathrm{GL}}_2(\R)$: Given a lattice $\Lambda$, there exist $a>0$ and $\theta\in\R$ such that $\Lambda\subseteq R_{\theta}(\R\times a\Z)$, where $R_{\theta}$ denotes the rotation matrix